-After the closing date of 31 October 2021 parents/carers may make a change of school preference or change of school preference order on the understanding that their previous application will be withdrawn, and their child will not be considered for a school place in the first round of allocations even if the original application was received before the closing date.
+After the closing date of 31 October 2023 parents/carers may make a change of school preference or change of school preference order, but they do so on the understanding that their previous application will be withdrawn, and their child will not be considered for a school place in the first round of allocations even if the original application was received before the closing date.
 The change of preference or school preference order will be considered as a completely new late application.